bash/custom-elements/README.md

 🚧 **DISCLAIMER: THIS POLYFILL IS WORK IN PROGRESS.
 USE AT YOUR OWN RISK.** 🚧

+## Download

+A pre-built version can be found [https://github.com/bash/custom-elements/releases/latest](here)

 ## Install Dependencies
 ```bash
 make deps